StanfordVL/iGibson/README.md

-To use the VR assets, please access the Google drive folder at this link: https://drive.google.com/drive/folders/1zm3ZpPc7yHwyALEGfsb0_NybFMvV81Um?usp=sharing
+To use the VR assets, please access the Google drive folder at this link: https://drive.google.com/drive/folders/1zm3ZpPc7yHwyALEGfsb0_NybFMvV81Um?usp=sharing Please place all of these folders into your assets/models folder, with their original names.

-You will need to download both vr_body and vr_hand and place them into assets/models.
-The pack_lunch folder containing the groceries assets used in the ATUS demos can also be found here.
-Please also put this into your assets/models folder.

 Have fun in VR!